-The bachelor's degree major and minor concentrations listed above are currently offered.
+The bachelor's degree majors, concentrations, emphases, and minors listed above are currently offered.
 Others will be announced, and changes may be made based upon student interest and changes in requirements of teacher certification agencies and professional schools.

 MAJORS, CONCENTRATIONS, MINORS, AND EMPHASES